Due to maintenance, MyACC and our Online Application System will not be available Wednesday, December 4th, 7 to 7:30 a.m. CST. Read more

 Once students have worked through theory and simulations, they will experiment with different technologies and software during the lab assignments in our newly established Communications lab.
 Students are provided with an ID card and have 24/7 access to this facility.
 Alumni of the program may also make arrangements to use this facility for upgrading or collaboration with current students on design and research projects.
 Students do their computer network and routing training in the Cisco Network Academy Lab using CCNA curriculum that we are licensed to deliver through our partnerships with Cisco Systems Inc.

 The program uses project-based learning throughout most of its courses.
 These projects align with real-world situations.
 During these assignments, students will start to develop their soft skills such as; communications, project management and teamwork.
-Through the ACC IEEE Student Branch, students are also encouraged to participate in national design challenges and other collaboration projects outside of the classroom.
+Through the Assiniboine IEEE Student Branch, students are also encouraged to participate in national design challenges and other collaboration projects outside of the classroom.

 The highlight of this program is the Applied Research Project course.
 For this course, students will develop and demonstrate their skills by designing, prototyping and testing a communications solution.
 This capstone project is developed over the final 4 months of the program and may include hardware design, programming and system integration.
 These industry-driven and sponsored projects provide our grads with the skills and confidence needed to enter the fast-paced field of information and communications technology (ICT).